Goodbye Fabulous Farm

 At the post office we receive zippers from Mountain Hardware to repair our sleeping bags, and an envelope full of love letters from people at High Trails.
 It makes our day to read these notes!
 I'm smiling from ear to ear.
 Thank you everyone!
 (Extra hugs to Lisa.)

+As soon as we leave town, we start to climb.
+We see the occasional farm, some cows or horses, but mostly just barbed wire fences and dry golden grasses.
 A blasting headwind greets us at every turn of the road, and makes every pedal that much more challenging.
 After about 4 miles of up, we go down, then up again, this time for 8 miles.
 Just over the crest of this hill we roll into Hardman- what the locals of Hepner told us is a ghost town.
 We find ramshackle buildings, lots of abandoned cars and pieces of junk.
 I see one old man emerge from a shack, the disappear again.
 A few dogs bark at us.
 It's kind of creepy, so we don't stay long.

 Thankfully, our road begins to descend, and takes us into lovely forest.
 How nice it is to be among trees again!
 The fall foliage is beautiful.
 Down the road a bit we find a park, with picnic tables and water!
 What a nice surprise.
 We stop for lunch.